 Russian hackers targeted Republican National Committee last week, reports say

+‘Microsoft informed us that one of our vendors, Synnex, systems may have been exposed,’ an RNC spokesman told Bloomberg

-Russian hackers attacked the Republican National Committee last week, Bloomberg has reported.
+Russian hackers breached the Republican National Committee last week, Bloomberg has reported.

-According to Bloomberg’s sources, the hackers belong to a group known as APT 29 or Cozy Bear, which has previously been accused of carrying out cyberattacks on the Democratic National Committee and the government contractor SolarWinds.
+According to Bloomberg’s two unnamed sources, the hackers belong to a group known as APT 29, or Cozy Bear, which is known to have ties to Russia’s foreign intelligence service.
+The group has previously been accused of carrying out cyberattacks on the Democratic National Committee in 2016, and on the software company SolarWinds in 2020.

+A spokesperson for the RNC told Bloomberg that although its systems had been “exposed,” no data had been stolen.

+“Microsoft informed us that one of our vendors, Synnex, systems may have been exposed,” the spokesman, Mike Reed, said in a statement.
+“There is no indication the RNC was hacked or any RNC information was stolen.
+We are investigating the matter and have informed DHS and the FBI.”

 Join our new commenting forum